Did you know “Mobile apps revenue expected to touch $935 billion milestone this year as per Statista?”

 Even setting up a simple landing page or a waitlist can go a long way.
 It gives early users a reason to follow along and something to get excited about.

-Start talking about your app post on socials, reach out to people, or send a quick teaser to your email list.
+Start talking about your app post on social media, reach out to people, or send a quick teaser to your email list.
 It’s awkward at first, but it helps when the big day comes.

 2nd Stage: Launch to Create Momentum